Amber201604/JAST-Recognize-You/README.md

 # JAST-Recognize-You
-A face recognition tool by deep CNN
+## A face recognition Android APP by deep CNN

 The picture downloaded in `new` folder in current folder where the codes are.
 A `models` folder is needed to contain the model used.